Acacia mearnsii

 Acacia mearnsii, commonly known as black wattle, late black wattle or green wattle, is a species of flowering plant in the family Fabaceae and is endemic to south-eastern Australia.
 It is usually an erect tree with smooth bark, bipinnate leaves and spherical heads of fragrant pale yellow or cream-coloured flowers followed by black to reddish brown pods.
 In some other parts of the world, it is regarded as an invasive species.

 Description

 Acacis mearnsii is a spreading shrub or erect tree that typically grows to a height of 10 m and has smooth bark, sometimes corrugated at the base of old specimens.
 The leaves are bipinnate with 7 to 31 pairs of pinnae, each with 25 to 78 pairs of pinnules.
 There is a spherical gland up to 8 mm below the lowest pair of pinnae.
-The scented flowers are arranged in spherical heads of twenty to forty and are pale yellow or cream-coloured, the heads on hairy peduncles 2–8 mm long.
+The scented flowers are arranged in spherical heads of 20 to 40, pale yellow or cream-coloured, with the heads on hairy peduncles 2–8 mm long.
 Flowering mainly occurs from October to December and black to reddish-brown pods, 30–150 mm long and 4.5–8 mm wide develop from October to February.